 The Corporate Eco Forum’s annual retreat is by invitation only for member organizations.
 CEF Members drive the meeting’s agenda, so the topics can vary significantly from year to year.
 Most of the meeting is conducted in small, not-for-attribution working sessions to foster candid peer-to-peer exchanges and practical outcomes.
 A variety of formats are used, including problem-solving or best-practice exchange roundtables led by a facilitator, case study presentations followed by questions, pre-arranged side meetings, and more.
 CEF bars traditional slide presentations to foster an atmosphere of free-flowing dialogue.
 Tailored research provides a foundation for fast, efficient exchange of best-practice insights and tools at the meeting.
 Some plenary sessions are on-the-record, videotaped and posted on the CEF website.

-The 2014 Annual Retreat theme was “The Next Frontier of Sustainability Strategy.”
-The event was held June 16-18, 2014 at the Salamander Resort & Spa in Middleburg, Virginia.
+The 2015 Annual Retreat theme was “The Next Wave of Sustainability Innovation and Disruption.”
+The event was held June 15-17, 2015 at the Ritz Carlton in Half Moon Bay, California.

 UNIQUE PROGRAM HIGHLIGHTS:

 - Safe Space.
 The meeting is designed to foster candid, provocative exchanges among a senior practitioner peer set: the majority of the meeting is held under “Chatham House” not-for-attribution rules.

 - VP and C-level Only.
 Participants are almost exclusively VP and C-level executives from a wide variety of functions – top sustainability officers plus CEOs, COOs, CIOs, CTOs, CFOs, VPs of Supply Chain – with some exceptions for director-level executives who are influencers within their organizations.